DSpace/RestContract/submissionaccessoptions.md

 ## Single Submission-Form
 **/api/config/submissionaccessoptions/<:option-name>**

-*:access-name* the access configuration name to retrieve
+*:option-name* the access configuration name to retrieve

 Provide detailed information about a specific input-form.
 The JSON response document is as follows:
 ```json